Resources

 Panel Exhibit: Everything You Treasure.

-The Youth Nuclear Peace Summit has been proud to host the "Everything You Treasure - For a World Free From Nuclear Weapons" every year.
-This powerful exhibition was jointly created by SGI and ICAN and first launched in Hiroshima in to commemorate the 55th anniversary of second Soka Gakkai president Josei Toda’s call for nuclear abolition.
+We are proud to host the "Everything You Treasure - For a World Free From Nuclear Weapons" exhibit every year.
+This exhibition was jointly created by SGI and ICAN and first launched in Hiroshima ito commemorate the 55th anniversary of second Soka Gakkai president Josei Toda’s call for nuclear abolition.

 Since then, it has traveled to international conferences, including the NPT PrepCom and the Conference on the Humanitarian Impact of Nuclear Weapons.
-There are 20 panel, divided into three sections, including:
+There are 20 panel, divided into three sections:

 Section 1 - “What Do We Treasure?”